-The following Commercial guidance note Produced in partnership with Simon Castley and Alison Newstead of Shook, Hardy & Bacon provides comprehensive and up to date legal information covering:
+The following Commercial practice note produced in partnership with Alison Newstead of Shook, Hardy & Bacon International LLP, Simon Castley of Shook, Hardy & Bacon International LLP and Marisa Pearce of Shook, Hardy & Bacon International LLP provides comprehensive and up to date legal information covering:

-This Practice Note summarises the law on defective products under the Consumer Protection Act 1987 (CPA 1987) and Council Directive 85/374/EEC (the Product Liability Directive).
-The CPA 1987 imposes liability onto producers of directive products.
+This Practice Note summarises the law on defective products under the Consumer Protection Act 1987 (CPA 1987) and Council Directive 85/374/EEC (the EU Product Liability Directive).
+The CPA 1987 imposes liability on producers of defective products.
 This Practice Note considers what constitutes a defective product under the CPA 1987, who in the supply chain could be liable for the defective product, their degree of liability and any contributory negligence issues, the type of damages and the various defences available to a producer.
-It also looks at reports on the efficacy of the , Product Liability Directive and possible future reform.
+It also looks at reports on the efficacy of the EU Product Liability Directive and possible future reform.

 CPA 1987, Pt I imposes strict liability on producers of defective products for the damage caused by those defects.
-CPA 1987 implements into UK law the provisions of the Product Liability Directive and is to be construed in accordance with the provisions of that directive.
+CPA 1987 implemented into UK law the provisions of the EU Product Liability Directive.
+Note that, post-IP completion day, the definition as to who is the producer differs under CPA 1987 and the EU Product Liability Directive (see further below).

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.